Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/items-collection.jpg">
 Figure 4: Devices used for creating the smart home functionality

 The webcam shown in Figure 4 as item (1) is a Logitech C170 webcam.
 It has two objectives to carry out concerning this project: to be used as a microphone for the voice control and a video recording device for the security system.
 Item (2) is a WIFI controlled socket.
 It is not required to use WIFI sockets for home automation since they are quite expensive in comparison with the item (3) which is a set of three radio frequency controlled outlets.
 However, it is possible to find the current status of a WIFI socket by sending a UDP package to it.
-This is a feature that RF sockets lack.
+This is the feature that RF sockets lack.

 Figure 4 includes other items: the 433MHz RF transmitter and receiver kit module marked as (4), it is used to find out and transmit the on/off codes for RF sockets.
 This way the sockets can be controlled with the RasPi.
 Item (6) is a Bluetooth USB stick used to recognize if someone is at home or not through the connection to another Bluetooth device, like the one in a cell phone.
 It is required to use a push switch numbered as (7) for the panic button since on/off switches do not serve well for this purpose.